canonical/ubuntu-pro-client/docs/index.rst

        Want more information?

-    .. tab-item:: Personal user on LTS
+    .. tab-item:: Personal user

        * **Expanded Security Maintenance (ESM)**

-         If you're using Pro on an LTS machine (Desktop or Server) and don't want to upgrade to a newer LTS yet, you can get additional security support through `Expanded Security Maintenance (ESM)`_.
+         If you're using Pro on an LTS machine (Desktop or Server) you can get additional security support through
+         `Expanded Security Maintenance (ESM)`_.
 We recommend it for everyone using Pro, and it's enabled by default.
 It includes two services:

          * ``esm-infra`` provides security updates for packages in the Ubuntu 'main' repository (packages from Ubuntu) for five additional years